 High sugar intake can disrupt the balance between ketones and cholesterol.
 It can lead to:

 - Reduced Ketone Production: When carbohydratesCarbohydrates, often called carbs for short, are organic molecules that your body uses for energy.
 They’re one type of fuel the body can use for energy.
-Carbohydrates are made up of carbon, hydrogen, and oxygen atoms, hence the name “carbohydrate”… Read More are readily available, the body prefers to use glucose for energy, thus reducing ketone production.
+Carbohydrates are made up of carbon, hydrogen, and oxygen atoms, hence the name “carbohydrate” (carbo = carbon, hydrate = water).
+They come in simple… Read More are readily available, the body prefers to use glucose for energy, thus reducing ketone production.

 - Increased LDL Cholesterol: High sugar intake, particularly from refined carbohydratesImagine carbohydrates as the body’s primary fuel source, much like gasoline powers a car.
 Refined carbohydrates, however, are like that same gasoline but stripped of its essential additives and refined for a smoother burn.
-This refining process removes the fiber,… Read More and sugary drinks, has been linked to increased LDL cholesterol levels, which can raise the risk of heart disease.
+This refining process removes the fiber, vitamins, and minerals that are naturally present in whole grains,… Read More and sugary drinks, has been linked to increased LDL cholesterol levels, which can raise the risk of heart disease.

 - Impaired Fat Metabolism: Excessive sugar intake can disrupt fat metabolism, potentially leading to imbalances in cholesterol levels and an increased risk of health problems.